ROCm/MIOpenGEMM/README.md

 # MIOpenGEMM

-A tool for generating OpenCL matrix multiplication (GEMM) kernels.
-More information is available at (link coming soon).
+An OpenCL general matrix multiplication (GEMM) API and kernel generator.
+More information is available on the [wiki](https://github.com/ROCmSoftwarePlatform/MIOpenGEMM/wiki).

 ## Prerequisites
 * OpenCL - OpenCL libraries and header files